Note - you can select 720p in the video bar to make the text clearer.

 Select the Timberline Construction data folder and click OK.

-If you have implemented security in Sage Timberline Office, then you will be prompted to log in.
+If you have implemented security in Sage 300 Construction and Real Estate, then you will be prompted to log in.
 Enter your operator ID and password and click OK.

 The Select Table screen is displayed.
 Select the AB Company table and click Next.